allenai/Break/explore.md

 <div>
   <p class="note">
-    (a) <i>How many of their wins for the season were not against teams with winning records?</i>
+    (a) <i>List the name, born state and age of the heads of departments ordered by age.</i>
   </p>
 </div>

 ```
- 1. return the season
+ 1. return departments
- 2. return wins of #1
+ 2. return heads of #1
- 3. return #2 that were against teams with winning records
+ 3. return names of #2
- 4. return number of #2
+ 4. return born states of #2
- 5. return number of #3
+ 5. return ages of #2
- 6. return the difference of #4 and #5
+ 6. return #3 , #4 , #5
+ 7. return #6 sorted by #5
 ```

 <div>
   <p class="note">
-    (b) <i>How many of their wins for the season were not against teams with winning records?</i>
+    (b) <i>Show the positions of the players from the team with name "Ryley Goldner".</i>
   </p>
 </div>

 ```
- 1. return the season
+ 1. return teams
- 2. return wins of #1
+ 2. return names of #1
- 3. return #2 that were against teams with winning records
+ 3. return #1 where #2 is Ryley Goldner
- 4. return number of #2
- 5. return number of #3
+ 4. return players of #3
- 6. return the difference of #4 and #5
+ 5. return positions of #4
 ```

 <div>